PeterStoyanov83/PeterStoyanov83/README.md

 ## Projects

-Here are some of my projects that I'm proud of:
+### Here are some of my projects that I'm proud of:

-- [Pong The Game](https://github.com/PeterStoyanov83/PONG): my first GUI project written in Python.
+[Job_website_scraper_2023](https://github.com/PeterStoyanov83/Job_scraper_2023): This Python script is designed to scrape DuckDuckGo's search results for job portals in Switzerland.
+It captures relevant links and descriptions, saves them to an Excel file, and then waits for 24 hours before the next crawl.

-- [My assignment at MEBEA](https://github.com/PeterStoyanov83/Work_asignment_MEBEA): I had to create a time tracking app for the newtork of MEBEA.
+[Simple_generative_NFT_in_solidity](https://github.com/PeterStoyanov83/Simple_generative_NFT_in_solidity): Smart contract code for creating or interacting with generative NFTs on the Ethereum blockchain.

-- [Work In Progress- I am still learning ](https://github.com/PeterStoyanov83/Object_oriented_programming_Python_2023): in August I finish The OPP Python course in SoftUni.bg .
+[Blockchain](https://github.com/PeterStoyanov83/Blockchain): An intriguing repository name, but I would need more details or content within the repository to provide a specific description.

 ## GitHub and Other Stats